MatthewT0/GenAI-Image-Forensics-Toolbox/docs/developer_guidelines.md

 ## Graphing different subdirectory splits
 This code was used for processing tool splits as well as the initial class splits.
 The code will require some modification for this to be possible, and the changes can be applied to other required splits for image analysis.
 The breakdown will show how to modify the code for tool use, but the same changes can be implemented for other splits.

-Refer to the relevent section for the graphing method you want to modify whether the [graphing.m](#graphingm-changes) for the .mat output, or the [graphingExcel.m](#graphingexcelm-changes) for the xlsx output.
+Refer to the relevant section for the graphing method you want to modify whether the [graphing.m](#graphingm-changes) for the .mat output, or the [graphingExcel.m](#graphingexcelm-changes) for the xlsx output.

 ### graphing.m changes
 Lines 26 and 27 where the overarching structure is set up should be replaced to the following structure: